symfony/symfony-docs/messenger.rst

 use the ORM:

 * :class:`Symfony\\Bridge\\Doctrine\\Messenger\\DoctrineDbalPingConnectionMiddleware`
-  pings the connections and reconnects the closed ones;
+  pings the open connections and reestablishes the broken ones;
 * :class:`Symfony\\Bridge\\Doctrine\\Messenger\\DoctrineDbalTransactionMiddleware`
   wraps all handlers in a single DBAL transaction.